SalomePlatform/sat/doc/src/installation_of_sat.rst

 Installation
 ************

 **sat** is provided either embedded into a salome package, or as a standalone package.
-He can also be retrieved from the git repositories.
+It can also be retrieved from the git repositories.

 From git bases
 --------------

-**sat** git bases are hosted by the `salome platftorm Tuleap forge <https://codev-tuleap.cea.fr/projects/salome>`_ .
-Therefore you first has to get an account to this forge.
+**sat** git bases are hosted by the `salome platform Tuleap forge <https://codev-tuleap.cea.fr/projects/salome>`_ .
+Therefore you first have to get an account to this forge.
 To get started, one has to download sat, and at last one sat project (usually SAT_SALOME project, which contains all the configuration required to build SALOME and its prerequisites).
 The following script get sat and SAT_SALOME project from git repos: ::

     # get sat